 the first time you build your app for a specific architecture and when you run

-- Kill the running app on the phone
+Kill the app on the phone (if already running)

-By default the access is accessed using adb, see below if you want to use ssh)
+By default the device is accessed using ADB, see below if you want to use SSH)

 --config.
 If not